-My boyfriend, who I love very much, was laid off from his job a few weeks back.
-Ever since cashing his small severance check, all he does is sit on the couch and watch TV while I work to support us both.
-I know unemployment has undermined his confidence, but I’m not his mother!
+My boyfriend was laid off from his job a few weeks back.
+Ever since cashing his severance check, all he does is sit around and watch TV while I work to support us both.
+I know unemployment has undermined his confidence, but I'm not his mother!
 How do I get him out of the house and looking for work?

-I am a happily married man with a warm and loving wife who is also one of my best friends.
-We’ve been together for 17 years (married for 15) and couldn’t be happier, but lately she says she wants separate beds.
-I’m reeling!
-We’re barely into our 40s, but in my mind separate sleeping is for seniors—or singles.
+I am a happily married man with a warm and loving wife who is also my best friend.
+We've been together for 17 years and couldn't be happier.
+But lately she says she wants separate beds.
+I'm reeling!
+We're barely in our 40s, and in my mind separate sleeping is for seniors.
 Am I making too much of this?
-Is she less happy than she lets on?
 Help!

-After several catastrophically bad relationships I have found the right man.
+After several catastrophically bad relationships, I have finally found the right man.
 But old habits die hard.
 After all those cheating jerks, it requires great will for me to trust this absolute prince.
-I find myself reading his mail, listening to his messages, even—God help me—following him around.
-How do I handle this potentially devastating situation?
-I don’t want to ruin the best thing I have ever had going for myself.
+I find myself reading his mail, listening to his answering-machine messages, even—God help me—following him around!
+How do I handle this situation?
+I don't want to ruin the best thing I have ever had.

 —Paranoid In Portsmouth